subhayuroy/MotorEvents/README.md

 - K-Nearest Neighbour(k-NN)
 - Decision Tree

-This project will be :+1: :-
+This project is supposed to be :+1: :-
 - [x] Finishing ML parts
 - [ ] A web interface(Django project)
 - [ ] Better GUI format(HTML or Tkinter)